gramineproject/gramine/Documentation/devel/performance.rst

 Choice of SGX machine
 ---------------------

-Modern Icelake machines remove many of the hardware bottlenecks of Intel SGX.
+Modern Icelake server machines remove many of the hardware bottlenecks of Intel SGX.
 If you must use an older machine (Skylake, Caby Lake, Mehlow), you should be aware that they have severe SGX-hardware limitations.
 In particular:

 #. :term:`EPC` size.
 You can think of EPC as a physical cache (just like L3
    cache) for enclave pages.
-On all currently available machines, EPC is only 128-256MB in size.
+On older machines (before Icelake servers), EPC is only 128-256MB in size.
 This means that if the application has a working set size of more than 100-200MB, enclave pages will be evicted from EPC into RAM.
    Eviction of enclave pages (also called EPC swapping or paging) is a very expensive hardware operation.
 Some applications have a working set size of MBs/GBs of data, so performance will be significantly impaired.

+   Note that modern Icelake servers have EPC size of up to 1TB and therefore they are not affected by EPC swapping.
+A simple way to verify the amount of EPC available on your machine is to execute Gramine's utility ``is-sgx-available``.

 #.
 RDTSC/RDTSCP instructions.
 These instructions are forbidden to execute in an
    SGX enclave on older machines.
 Unfortunately, many applications and runtimes